 12. Eat You Alive

-Following the departure of long-term guitarist and body-paint enthusiast, Wes Borland, Fred Durst turned to his mate, Mike Smith from early noughties nu-metal outfit Snot to fill the gap their eye-popping axeman left behind.
-Eat You Alive, in true Limp Bizkit fashion, was accompanied by a big budget music video, featuring Bill Paxton of Weird Science fame, and Thora Birch of The Hole fame.
+Following the departure of longterm guitarist and body-paint enthusiast Wes Borland, Fred turned to his mate, Mike Smith from early ’00s nu-metal outfit Snot, to fill the gap their eye-popping axeman left behind.
+Eat You Alive, in true Limp Bizkit fashion, was accompanied by a big-budget music video, featuring Bill Paxton of Weird Science fame, and Thora Birch of The Hole fame.
 The clip shows Thora having the words “Hey you!
 Mrs I don’t know what the fuck your name is!” shouted at her by the angry Bizkit, while Bill hunts them down with a pack of dogs.
 Obviously.
 The song attracted much criticism, but the combination of Fred screeching ‘I’d eat you alive’ and the crunching of Mike’s riff makes this a wildly under-appreciated Bizkit gem.

 11. Livin’ It Up

 “This is dedicated to you Ben Stiller!
 You are my favourite motherfucker…” Anyone complaining that Fred had ‘Gone Hollywood’ received their two-fingered response on this absolute banger.
-A gleefully OTT ode to the fever-dream excesses of Millennial superstardom, Livin’ It Up found the frontman letting his public persona off the chain as Wes Borland (just about) kept things tied down with some of his most straightforwardly explosive riffage.
+A gleefully OTT ode to the fever-dream excesses of millennial superstardom, Livin’ It Up found the frontman letting his public persona off the chain as Wes (just about) kept things tied down with some of his most straightforwardly explosive riffs.

 10. Ready To Go